confluentinc/ksql/design-proposals/klip-7-connect-integration.md

 SOURCE CREATED
 --------------
 ```

+If the connector is one of the KSQL supported connectors, we can have default configuration options
+and tighter integration specified by `CREATE EXTERNAL SOURCE(type='JDBC') WITH (...);`.

 *Note: as Connect manages to simplify the configuration, whether through templates or any other
 means, we will immediately be able to leverage this simplification in KSQL's WITH clause.*